 - Try to use each of your primary and secondary keywords at least once in each internal anchor text link.
 That means if you’re targeting 3 keywords in total for one article, then you’ll have 3 separate web pages linking internally to the target page with their own exact match keyword phrases used in each instance.

-How Many Keywords Should You Put In Your Article For SEO?
+How Many Keywords Should You Put In an Article for SEO?

 You should put one to three keywords in your article for SEO.
 This is a minimum standard for how many keywords you should be optimizing for in the search engines because the more related keywords you can focus on, the more search queries the article can be indexed for.